76836/Akari/README.md

 Integrate Akari into your iPhone with the Shortcuts app by entering commands into the url: `https://76836.github.io/Akari?q=Your%20Input%20Here` Make sure to url encode the input.

+(soon) Version 2.1: <br>
+Adding new ways to summon Akari, along with a server upgrade, and new features being tested on mobile.

+Version 2.0: <br>
+Made new ability to switch between multiple chatacters, added ability to swap out the avater module.

 Version 1.9b: <br>
 Added search engine-like ability to respond to a command in the url `https://76836.github.io/Akari?q=command`